ENG517/Procedure/kenneym/Wellness.md

 ### Materials

-* phone or tablet
+* Phone or tablet
 * HDMI cord
-* optional: HDMI adapter
+* Optional: HDMI adapter

 If you do not have these tools, NC State Libraries offers tech lending for all materials in the list.
 Walk down to the Ask Us desk on the 2nd floor for assistance in finding your equipment.
 For more information, please visit [this website.](https://www.lib.ncsu.edu/devices)

-1. Plug the end compatible with your console into
+1. Plug the HDMI cord into  your device.

-**Note:** This will usually be an HDMI ir USB-C input on your console. if you do not have the correct input, you will need an *HDMI adapter.* These are available to check out at the AskUs Desk.
+**Note:** This will usually be an HDMI ir USB-C input on your device. if you do not have the correct input, you will need an *HDMI adapter.* These are available to check out at the AskUs Desk.

+2. Plug the HMDI cord into the Wall Panel.

+Once plugged in, a notification will appear on the interface panel to accept the connection.

+3. Press "accept connection" on the interface panel.

-**Do not** begin testing the audio or video from your phone until you hit "accept connection" on the interface panel.
+**Do not** Begin testing the audio or video from your phone until you hit "accept connection" on the interface panel.

-### Changing the Master Audio

-You can change the volume of the audio coming from your phone on the
+4. Test the pairing by playing a song from your phone.

+If you experience delays in the music, reset your device while connected to the screen. ***DO NOT*** disconnect from the screen before resetting.

 ## Resetting the Room
 It is important we maintain the space after events so the Landing remains a community resource 24 hours a day.
 Once your event concludes, we ask that you tidy up the space so it is ready for students to use it.